robert17/iotf-rtd/docs/libraries/mBed_C++.rst

 - format - e.g json, xml
 - payload

-Following code defines a sample command callback function that processes the blink interval command from the application and adds the same to the DeviceClient instance.
+Following code defines a sample command callback function that processes the LED blink interval command from the application and adds the same to the DeviceClient instance.

 .. code:: c++